 As discussed above, contango can be a nasty issue for commodity ETFs, but it is unavoidable for some based on their strategies.
 First generation commodity products hold front-month futures contracts and execute an automated roll process which sells out of that contract and buys into the nearest maturity contract of the same commodity.
 This causes the fund to lose value in a contangoed environment as the fund is essentially selling low and buying high.

 Some funds, on the other hand, use a 12-month futures methodology, which helps to alleviate some of these concerns.
 These ETFs hold contracts in the next 12 contracts available at once.
 Their automated roll process involves selling out of the front-month contract, but then buying into the 13th month, if you will.
 This helps to avoid contango as prices and patterns often look vastly different depending on how far out a contract matures.
-For those wondering how this strategy works out, look at a comparison of UNL (12-month natural gas) and UNG’s (front-month natural gas) performances over recent history.
+For those wondering how this strategy works out, look at a comparison of (UNL ) (12-month natural gas) and UNG’s (front-month natural gas) performances over a six month period:

 Bottom Line: Make sure to look for differences in the roll process when comparing seemingly similar futures-based products.